1neWrld/Bank-Management-System/README.md

 A terminal-based Bank Management System written in C++.

-This project is built for learning purposes and simulates basic banking operations like account creation, deposits, withdrawals, and balance checks.
+This project simulates basic banking operations like account creation, deposits, withdrawals, and balance checks.
 It is designed as a console application with potential for file saving and admin extensions in future versions.

 ---